snikproject/ontology/readme.md

 ## Introduction
-This is the official storage location of the SNIK ontology RDF dump.
-The official SPARQL Endpoint http://www.snik.eu/sparql may be be slightly outdated; the graph visualization http://www.snik.eu/graph may be moderately outdated.
+This is the old storage location of the SNIK ontology RDF dump.
+The official SPARQL Endpoint http://www.snik.eu/sparql contains the current version, which is shown in the graph visualization http://www.snik.eu/graph.
+Changes to these files here will not influence the contents of the SPARQL endpoint, use the OntoWiki at http://www.snik.eu/ontowiki for that.

 ## Components